 - Home care may be more cost efficient compared to other forms of health care.
 The patient does not have to pay for board/room expenses, food, etc.

-- Moreover with advancement in technology many services that are available in the hospital can be provided at home.
+- Moreover with advancement in technology many medical services for seniors that are available in the hospital can be provided at home.

 Non-medical senior Home Care primarily focuses on helping our elders/seniors continue the life and routing they are used to, with pockets of help in certain areas.
 Caregivers can also expand the scope of this responsibility to medical home care if need be.
 BrightStar Care can also provide licensed medical professionals with experience in a wide range of medical services.
 Now caregivers can spend quality time with seniors, versus helping them with their daily tasks.